You’ve launched a new RIA firm. Congratulations! I’m sure it’s been a major undertaking to get to this point.

 It’s imperative to make the right decision when it comes to your tech stack.
 But there are such a vast array of choices; it can be daunting.

-In this article, I’ll examine the tech stack decisions that breakaway advisors face and the best way to tackle them successfully.
+In this first of a three-part series, I’ll examine the tech stack decisions that new independent advisors face and the best way to tackle them successfully.

 First – take a deep breath.

 Now, close your eyes.
 Think about the firm you’re launching.

 Who is your target market?
 Your ideal client?
 How big do you want the firm to be?
 What kind of growth do you anticipate over the next five years?

 Two resources will be necessary to achieve those goals – good people and the right tech stack.
 Both will be your biggest expenses.

 You’ve got a good team.
 Now you need to get the tech in place.